 MS Excel’s VLOOKUP function is used when we need to find things in a table or in a range by row.
 It makes our task easy in terms of searching for something in the given in range.
 Using this somewhat versatile function we can get a maximum of multiple values in Excel.
-In this article, I will show various ways to use VLOOKUP, in combination with other Excel functions, to find the maximum of multiple values in a range.
-Along with that, I will also show the alternative way of this process.
+In this article, I will show various ways to find the VLOOKUP max of multiple values in Excel.

-2 Ways to Find VLOOKUP Max of Multiple Values in Excel
+2 Handy Ways to Find the Max of Multiple Values by Using the VLOOKUP Function in Excel

-- VLOOKUP (value, table, col_index, [range_lookup]) this is the syntax of the VLOOKUP function where MAX(C4:C12) is the value, C4:D12 is the table, 2 is the col_index, and lastly 0 is [range_lookup].
+- VLOOKUP (value, table, col_index, [range_lookup]) this is the syntax of the VLOOKUP function where MAX(C5:C13) is the value, C5:D13 is the table, 2 is the col_index, and lastly, 0 is [range_lookup].
 If you want to explore more about this VLOOKUP function, you can visit this link

-- Here MAX(C4:C12) is our lookup value.
+- Here MAX(C5:C13) is our lookup value.
 That means the maximum value from the quantity column will be the lookup value.

-- C4:D12 is the table array or simply we can say the range where we will find the value.
+- C5:D13 is the table array or simply we can say the range where we will find the value.

 - As we have two columns that’s why 2 is used as a column index number

 - Lastly, 0 is used as we want an exact match.

 - Finally, you will get the maximum quantity price in the below image.